Admission Requirements (General)

 - Animations may be submitted in MPG and/or AVI formats.

 Regardless of submission method, you should design the portfolio and organize the viewing sequence.
 You are responsible for arranging the viewing sequence and are urged not to rely on default alphabetical file names.
-Test your CD or DVD in a variety of computers (especially one with a Windows 7 operating system) before you submit.
-We are cannot consider portfolios that are unreadable, or include files that are corrupted or otherwise unreadable, for admission to any program within the School of Art + Design.
+Internal transfer students are urged to test their CD or DVD in a variety of computers including/especially that was not used to write the CD or DVD.
+We cannot consider portfolios that are unreadable, or include files that are corrupted or otherwise unreadable, for admission to any program within the School of Art + Design.

 Above all, the work in the portfolio should be clear, easy to view, and represent you in the best possible way.
 The Admissions Office has special information sessions at irregular intervals (approximately one per month and reservations are available at http://www.njit.edu/admissions/visit/campus-tours.php) for students interested in the College of Architecture and Design; and portfolio reviews are available at those events.